Categories: Military Diet Blog

 Dieticians say it’s not the ingredient itself which is fattening or unhealthy but the method of preparation that amps up the calorie count.
 For instance, when fresh tuna is broiled or baked, the calorie count is quite low.
 When cheesy sauces or extra oil are added to the tuna, a high calorie dish like this is a big NO on the Military Diet.

-Here are 3 ways to eat tuna on the Military Diet without adding any/many calories:
+Three ways to eat tuna on the Military Diet without adding any/many calories:

 Grilled Tuna: Before grilling tuna, use a brush to apply a light coating of either lemon juice or virgin olive oil.